 I love movies.
 I’ve seen over 1200 of them, and I did my B.A. in Film Studies.

 I’m also part of the asexual community.
-I’ve been a member of AVEN for over ten years; I help edit and occasionally contribute articles to AVENues; I’ve presented papers on asexuality at conferences; and I recently completed an M.A. in English, for which I focused my research on asexuality in literature.
+I’ve been a member of AVEN for over fifteen years; I have contributed articles to AVENues; I’ve presented papers on asexuality at conferences; and I recently completed an M.A. in English, for which I focused my research on asexuality in literature.

 While I dislike attaching labels to myself, I think it’s important to position myself within the community, so I will say that I identify specifically as a platoniromantic demisexual.
 “Platoniromantic” means that I don’t distinguish between friendship and romance, just varying degrees of affection.
 “Demisexual” means that I occasionally find myself sexually attracted to specific people, but only after spending some time getting to know them.
 Outside of those rare crushes, I’m basically asexual.